Send the link below via email or IMCopy

 SURPLUS- A situation where quantity supplied exceeds quantity demanded at a given price

-Occurs when PRICE IS ABOVE MCP
+Occurs when PRICE IS ABOVE EQ

 Causes sellers to compete more intensely!